 1. Give yourself plenty of time to register.

 It is best to register for your wedding about 2-3 months before your shower.
 If you register too early, your items may be discontinued or you may accidentally scan seasonal items, which may no longer be in stock.

 2. Register for your wedding at two favorite stores.

 It’s helpful to register at two stores to ensure easy accessibility for all guests.
 Also, I wouldn’t recommend registering at more than two stores.
 While most registries are also available online, some guests prefer to see the item in person before having it shipped online.
-Some popular stores that offer a wedding registry include Macy’s, Kohl’s, Target, Crate & Barrel, Sur La Table, and, the belle of the ball – Bed Bath & Beyond.
-(I think every wedding I’ve ever attended had a registry at Bed Bath & Beyond.)
+Some popular stores that offer a wedding registry include Macy’s, Kohl’s, Crate & Barrel, Sur La Table, and, the belle of the ball – Bed Bath & Beyond.
+(Almost ever bridal shower I’ve ever attended had a registry at Bed Bath & Beyond.)
 Plus, stores now offer a registry list online so you can maintain, add, remove, and see what guests have purchased.
 If you want to be surprised, I recommend you skip making a log-in altogether. ;) In addition, consider some wedding registry alternatives (if you’d like) like Amazon.
 You know we’re crazy about the Wish List at Amazon (I even use it myself!) and we love it because you sign up, add the toolbar to your browser, and you can register for ANYTHING.
 Even handmade!
 It’s a dream.

 3. How to Register